 - 1 tbsp tomato paste

 - 1/4 cup chicken broth (can sub beef broth, veggie broth, or even water here also)

-- 8 tortillas (I use Siete Foods grain-free tortillas and I prefer either the cassava blend)
+- 8 tortillas (I use Siete Foods grain-free tortillas and I prefer either the cassava blend or almond flour)

 - 1/4 cup cashew queso (I use Siete Foods nacho flavor, you can also use shredded cheese here, if you are okay with a little dairy.)

 - 1/2 cup finely shredded iceberg lettuce (about 1/4 head of lettuce), for serving

 - 1 roma tomato, seeded and diced small , for serving